benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 For this reason, I've provided scripts to configure vault rather than doing it in puppet the way the rest of the cluster is configured.
-These scripts are in no way secure (Probably shouldn't write out the vault key and root token to files accessible within your production cluster for instance) but are included to illustrate the separation of configuration concerns while trying to keep the demo cluster automated.
+These scripts are in no way secure (Probably shouldn't write out the vault key and root token to files accessible within your production cluster, for instance) but are included to illustrate the separation of configuration concerns while trying to keep the demo cluster automated.

 _Following are the scripts used to configure vault:_